braitsch/ofxDatGui/readme.md

 **INPUT_CHANGED**

-	(int) event.index // the index of the input in the gui // (string) event.text // the new text value of the input field //
+	(int) event.index // the index of the text input in the gui // (string) event.text // the new text value of the text input field //

 **SLIDER_CHANGED**